j-rivero/gz_oci_images/CONTRIBUTING.md

 The `scripts` folder holds miscellaneous scripts used by the github actions in this repository.

-* `test_images.py` invokes docker to run commands in all images for one ROS distro.
+* `test_images.py` invokes docker to run commands in all images for one Gazebo release.
-    Inside it is another hardcoded copy of the knowledge of what architectures are supported by each ROS distro.
+    Inside it is another hardcoded copy of the knowledge of what architectures are supported by each Gazebo release.
     Run `./scripts/test_images.py --help` to see what options it takes.
 * `install_dependencies.bash` installs `qemu-user-static` on an Ubuntu 22.04 machine.
 * `is_new_version_available.py` checks if there's a new verion of a debian package.
-    This is used to determine when new images need to be built after a ROS distro's packages get sync'd to the main apt repo.
+    This is used to determine when new images need to be built after a Gazebo release's packages get sync'd to the main apt repo.

 #### The .github/workflows folder

 This folder contains github workflows that build and test the images.

-* `test-deployed-images-one-ros-distro.yaml` pulls all images for a given ROS distro and makes sure the `ros2` command can be used.
+* `test-deployed-images-one-gazebo-release.yaml` pulls all images for a given Gazebo release and makes sure the `gz sim` command can be used.
-* `build-and-deploy-one-ros-distro.yaml` builds all images for a given ROS distro, pushes them to github actions, and then calls `test-deployed-images-one-ros-distro.yaml` to make sure they work.
+* `build-one-ros-distro.yaml` builds all images for a given Gazebo release, pushes them to github actions, and then calls `test-deployed-images-one-gazebo-release.yaml` to make sure they work.
-* `build-and-deploy-one-ros-distro-if-necessary.yaml` checks if a new version of the `ros-$distro-desktop-full` package is available, and if so calls `build-and-deploy-one-ros-distro.yaml` to update it.
+* `build-one-ros-distro-if-necessary.yaml` checks if a new version of the `gz-$release` package is available, and if so calls `build-one-ros-distro.yaml` to update it.
-* `build-and-deploy-all-yaml` runs once per week and rebuilds all of the ROS images.
+* Various release-specific build workflows run once per week and rebuild all of the Gazebo images.
-* `build-and-deploy-all-if-necessary.yaml` runs every 6 hours and calls `build-and-deploy-one-ros-distro-if-necessary.yaml` for every supported ROS distro.
-* `python-lint.yaml` runs the [black Python linter](https://github.com/psf/black).
+* `ci-python-lint.yaml` runs the [black Python linter](https://github.com/psf/black).
-* `ci-build-amd64-image-one-ros-distro.yaml` builds the amd64 architecture images for one ROS distro, and the workflow `ci-build-amd64-images.yaml` calls it for every supported ROS distro.